highchair/artinruins-com/_property/central-diner.md

 ### Redevelopment

 Worcester Lunch Car Company Diner #806 (henceforth simply called #806) has been known by many names and two locations.
-As diners go, they are not as mobile as a trailer but they can be moved, and as busniesses come and go, so do names. #806 is no different.
+As diners go, they are not as mobile as a trailer but they can be moved, and as businesses come and go, so do names. #806 is no different.

 In 1947, Ralph “Truck” Narducci of Providence ordered the custom-built diner — completely furnished and stocked — and opened it for business at the corner of West Exchange and Gaspee streets in Downtown Providence as the **Central Diner**.
-27 West Exchange Street (where the Westin Hotel stands today) was in thick of the city’s central business district, steps away from Union Station, City Hall, hotels, theatres, factories, offices, shops, warehouses, residences, and garages.
+27 West Exchange Street (where the Westin Hotel stands today) was in thick of the city’s central business district, steps away from Union Station, City Hall, hotels, theaters, factories, offices, shops, warehouses, residences, and garages.

 Mr. Narducci relocated the #806 six years later 2.75 miles south to 777 Elmwood Avenue and built a new concrete block kitchen.
 Elmwood Avenue was a thriving commercial corridor, with the Elmwood Theatre and numerous other businesses in the immediate neighborhood.
 Business was moving away from central downtown locations and spreading into the suburbs due to the exploding prevalence of automobiles.